seaside1/jrule/README.md

    }
 ```
 Use case: Or statement for rule trigger
+To add an OR statement we simply add multiple @JRuleWhen statements

 ```java
    @JRuleName("MyNumberRule1")
    @JRuleWhen(item = _MyTestNumber.ITEM, trigger = _MyTestNumber.TRIGGER_CHANGED, from = "14", to = "10")